DhabiaKM/Alt-Realities-Final-Project/docs/index.md

     Joseph2: Did you hear me?
 I'm here.

-Joseph: Do you remember the hypergrowth concept I presented once at that conference?
+Joseph: Do you remember the hyper-growth concept I presented once at that conference?
 Well, It's not just a concept anymore.
 Please look at this.

 Joseph: This is the latest progress we've had with our development.
 That bottle over there, that yellow substance inside it is the heart of it all.
 I think you should try it for yourself.